reysravanga/sami-python/README.md

 Example: Send a Message
 ---------------------

-1. Replace "YOUR DEVICE ID" and "YOUR DEVICE TOKEN" in `exampleSendMessage.py` with your device id and token.
+1. Replace "YOUR DEVICE ID" and "YOUR DEVICE TOKEN" in `exampleSendMessage.py` with the ID and token of your "SAMI Demo IPhonePedometer" device.
 2. Run the script in the console and observe the output like the following
 ~~~
 $ python exampleSendMessage.py